International Generic Sample Number

-The International Generic Sample Number or IGSN is a persistent identifier for sample.
+The International Generic Sample Number or IGSN is a persistent identifier for a sample.
 As an active persistent identifier it can be resolved through the Handle System.
 The system is used in production by the System for Earth Sample Registration (SESAR), Geoscience Australia, Commonwealth Scientific and Industrial Research Organisation Mineral Resources, Australian Research Data Commons (ARDC), University of Bremen MARUM, German Research Centre for Geosciences (GFZ), IFREMER Institut Français de Recherche pour l'Exploitation de la Mer, Korea Institute of Geoscience & Mineral Resources (KIGAM), and University of Kiel.
 Other organisations are preparing the introduction of the IGSN.

 The IGSN was developed as the International Geo Sample Number to provide a persistent, globally unique, web resolvable identifier for physical samples.
 IGSN is both a governance and technical system for assigning globally unique persistent identifiers to physical samples.
 Even though initially developed for samples in the geosciences, the application of IGSN can be and has already been expanded to other domains that rely on physical samples and collections.
 To take into account the expanded scope of the application of IGSN beyond the earth and environmental sciences, the IGSN Implementation Organization (IGSN e.V.) voted to change the name of the identifier to International Generic Sample Number (IGSN) and rename the organisation accordingly.

 The IGSN preserves the identity of a sample even as it is moved from lab to lab and as data appear in different publications, thus eliminating ambiguity that stems from similar names for samples from the earth.
 The IGSN unique identifier allows researchers to track the analytical history of a sample and build on previously collected data as new techniques are developed.
 Additionally, the IGSN provides a link between disparate data generated by different investigators and published in different scientific articles.

 In September 2021, the members of IGSN e.V. and DataCite agreed to enter a partnership.
 Under the partnership, DataCite will provide the IGSN ID registration services and supporting technology to enable the ongoing sustainability of the IGSN PID infrastructure.
 The IGSN e.V. will facilitate a Community of Communities to promote and support new research and innovation for standard methods of identifying, citing, and locating physical samples.